Migrating from GitHub Actions to CNB

 image: node:16

-- In GitHub Actions, workflows use caching strategies to temporarily store intermediate artifacts generated during the build process in a cache area for use in subsequent builds.
+- GitHub Actions: Uses caching strategies to temporarily store intermediate build artifacts for subsequent builds

 GitHub Actions Format